Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 Types conforming to the `LosslessStringConvertible` protocol can be initialized directly from `String` values.
-This Playground shows a `FlightCode` type that is adopts both the `LosslessStringConvertible` and `ExpressibleByStringLiteral` protocols.
+This Playground shows a `FlightCode` type that adopts both the `LosslessStringConvertible` and `ExpressibleByStringLiteral` protocols.

 ```swift